 But also among this exercises in micro weird fiction, we have verses detailing strange visions; some revisit lost dreams (XXIII Mirage) and others melancholy whimsy (XXIX - Nostalgia).
 And also thrown into the mix are verses of a more philosophical bent, with sonnets like XXVIII - Expectancy and XXX - Background illustrating and exploring Lovecraft’s own reasons for writing.

 In the introductions and forewords of many collections and anthologies, the following quote appears –

 All my stories, unconnected as they may be, are based on the fundamental lore of legend that this world was at one time inhabited by another ace who, in practicing black magic, lost their foothold and were expelled, yet live on outside ever ready to take possession of this earth

-Indeed the above quote is hardly accurate of Lovecraft’s canon, and not even apt for his Mythos stories alone .
-It’s very applicable for The Dunwich Horror but not so much At The Mountains of Madness where the eldritch threats come from beyond the stars.
-And although best known for his Cthulhu Mythos tales, not all of his canon fits under this umbrella, for example his Dreamlands tales, are concerned with a fantastical world inspired by the work of Lord Dunsany and although some are horror tales, few feature the usual elder gods arising from an aeons long sleep.
+Actually the above quote is hardly accurate of Lovecraft’s canon, and not even that appropriate for his Cthulhu Mythos stories.
+For example, it is a description that works for some tales, such as the The Dunwich Horror, but not so much At The Mountains of Madness where the eldritch threats come from beyond the stars, and is strong science fictional in tone and theme.
+And although he is best known for his Cthulhu Mythos tales, not all of his canon fits under this umbrella, for example his Dreamlands tales are concerned with a fantastical world inspired by the work of Lord Dunsany, and while some horror tales, it is a different style of terror he is invoking.